massung/parse/README.md

 **.fail** *datum &rest arguments*

 Signals an error.
 Use this instead of *error* because it will not be evaluated unless the parse combinator is called.

+**.get**

+Each parse state has data associated with it.
+This parse combinator always succeeds and returns that data.

+**.put** *x*

+Replaces the current parse state data with *x*.
+Returns *x*.

+**.modify** *function*

+Gets the current parse state data and passes it to *function*.
+The return value is then put back into the parse state data.

+**.push** *x*

+Assumes the current parse state data is a list, and pushes *x* onto the head of the list.
+Returns the new parse state data.

+**.pop**

+Assumes the parse state data is a list and pops the top value off the list.
+Returns the value popped, and puts the rest of the list back into the parse state data.

 **.opt** *x p*